-During Whitsun 1672 the Dutch fleet engaged the English in the bloody Battle of Sole Bay, just off the town.
+On May 28th 1672 the Dutch fleet engaged the English in the bloody Battle of Sole Bay, just off the town.
 The English commander, the Earl of Sandwich, was killed together with many other seamen, whilst the battle itself was inconclusive.
 Today several cannons from the battle can be found on "gun hill".

 Today, the term "Sole Bay" seems incongruous, as the coast at Southwold shows no sign of a bay, but centuries ago there was a large bay, with Easton Ness to the north and Dunwich Ness to the south.
 Both Promontories have long since been lost to the sea.

 Local legend says that an old smugglers' tunnel ran from the Lord Nelson to Centre Cliff.…